openstack/sphinx-feature-classification/doc/source/usage.rst

   link=https://docs.openstack.org/foo/latest/some-fast-driver-doc

-3. Next we'll create a feature section to show which drivers support it.
+3. Next we'll create a couple of feature sections to show which drivers support them.
+Notice that a driver is only required to implement detach-volume if they completed implementing attach-volume.

 .. code-block:: INI